apache/spark/docs/submitting-applications.md

 # Launching Applications with spark-submit

-Once a user application is bundled, it can be launched using the `bin/spark-submit` script This script takes care of setting up the classpath with Spark and its dependencies, and can support different cluster managers and deploy modes that Spark supports:
+Once a user application is bundled, it can be launched using the `bin/spark-submit` script.
+This script takes care of setting up the classpath with Spark and its dependencies, and can support different cluster managers and deploy modes that Spark supports: